days until Christmas Get a ready-to-host trivia pack →

 Christmas Trivia, Fun Facts & Holiday History

-The internet's most comprehensive collection of Christmas trivia — from ancient pagan festivals to modern holiday traditions.
-Every fact sourced, verified, and updated for 2026.
+The internet's deepest collection of Christmas trivia — from ancient pagan festivals to modern traditions.
+Every fact sourced, verified, and refreshed for 2026.

 500+Verified Facts